Home ยป Italian Desserts ยป Baked Peaches

 • Instead of making the amaretti cookie filling, you could make a crumble or crisp topping to stuff the peaches.
 It would be like a mini peach crisp!

-• For a different flavor combination, experiment with different spices.
-Cardamon, ginger and nutmeg would be delicious.
+• Experiment with different spices, for a different flavor combination.
+Cardamon, ginger, and nutmeg would be delicious.

 Storage

 Once cooled, you can store my Baked Peaches in an airtight container in the refrigerator for 2-3 days.
-When you want to enjoy them, just reheat them in the microwave or in the oven until they are warmed through.
+When you want to enjoy them, just reheat them in the microwave or the oven until they are warmed through.ย

 Tips for Success